Cinephilia and the Theaters of Los Angeles, or How I Learned to Stop Worrying and Love the Movies

 We have all experienced those moments of rapture we rarely talk about, showing reverence for both the images and the experience by not sullying them with language.
 Everything else is secondary — the marginalization, the pride, the acceptance, the academics, the commerce — to these moments which rarely occur but we all continue to seek out.
 As long as there are people who are junkies for that experience, the fearful warnings of the decline of cinema and cinephilia that have been sounded continuously for the last 20 years can go unheeded and disregarded — and a culture that first started when we sat in terror and astonishment watching the train arrive at La Ciotat Station will continue indefinitely.

-Nafis Shafizadeh is a physician, cinephile, and writer living in Los Angeles.
+Nafis Shafizadeh is a cinephile and writer living in Los Angeles.
+His work has appeared in Film Quarterly, Senses of Cinema, and elsewhere.